CrawlorDrift/MitmDumpMan/README.md

 # MitmDumpMan

-MitmDumpMan is a forward middleware
+MitmDumpMan is a forwarding middleware based on the specific implementation of mitmdump, use it can Easily automate grabs

 ## requirements